ifHamzah93/cheese-mvc-react/walkthrough/5-rest-api-deployment.md

 - click [create] button

 ## Create RDS Instance
+you may have a view that is split into 3 sections or one giant section. it's the same information just split into 3 sections.

 - services > RDS
 - click [create database] button
 - create database view (all defaults unless listed below)